 - Worm has Gallant, a superhero who explictly chooses to live by this trope.

 - Chevalier as well.
 He's one of the most morally upright characters in the setting, and for bonus points he actually wears shining armor.

-- The recurring Gummi Bears character Sir Victor, the White Knight, was a classic Knight in Shining Armor.
-However, it turned out that he was actually the estranged brother of the series Big Bad, Duke Igthorn, and lived in constant fear that he would turn evil like the rest of his family (before An Aesop was delivered to him, anyway) and righted wrongs as perceived atonement for his house's ill deeds.
+- The recurring Adventures of the Gummi Bears character Sir Victor, the White Knight, is a classic Knight in Shining Armor.
+However, it turns out that he is actually the estranged brother of the series' Big Bad, Duke Igthorn, and lives in constant fear that he would turn evil like the rest of his family (before An Aesop is delivered to him, anyway) and rights wrongs as perceived atonement for his house's ill deeds.

 - Shining Knight of Justice League Unlimited.
 Especially played up in "Patriot Act" where he and a mutated General Ripper do battle while they argue what duty to one's country means.